liminalsunset/basic/README.md

     pip install python-decouple

     Is python-decouple not working?
-Tried fix to uninstall decouple, decouple isnt installed, and python-decouple is, but its still saying can't import config, yes I checked the install too--I even tried to install based on requirements.txt and requirements are already satisfied.
+Tried fix to uninstall decouple, decouple isn't installed, and python-decouple is, but it's still saying can't import config, yes I checked the install too--I even tried to install based on requirements.txt and requirements are already satisfied.
 So...

     other fixes include: installing python-decouple outside of venv, also just restarting the terminal >.>